yimd85/loan-street-react-interview/README.md

 # Assignment

-* Add validation to `NewDealForm` so that a deal isn't created unless all fields are entered.
+* Add validation so that a deal isn't created unless all fields are entered.
 Display errors when a field is missing or contains bad data.

 * Add ability to remove deals from the `DealsTable` (interface up to you).